vmlaker/sherlock/README.md

 Sherlock
 ========

-Live webcam image processing in Python.
+OpenCV in Python, with multiprocessing and shared memory!

-Sherlock is a collection of command-line programs for image processing of live video (e.g. from a webcam), utilizing multiprocessing and shared memory.
-Written in Python, of course!
+A collection of code doing image processing of live video (e.g. from a webcam), demonstrating performance enhancements of full utilization of SMP systems (i.e. multi-core workstations) by combining the power of multiprocessing and shared memory.
+All that in Python, of course!

 Software dependencies
 ---------------------